The Derogation Process under International and Regional Human Rights Treaties

 Article 4 then proceeds to list a number of articles that may not be derogated from, even in times of public emergency.
 These include the rights not to be enslaved or tortured, and the right to freedom of opinion.
 It does not, however, include article 19, the right to freedom of expression.

 The United Nations Human Rights Committee (UNHRCtte) has devoted two of its General Comments to explaining, in detail, the meaning of article 4 and the procedure and scope of derogation.
-The more recent of these, General Comment No. 29, can be taken as an authoritative interpretation of derogation during states of emergency.
-There are a number of key points to note, which can be applied equally to other human rights treaties that provide for derogation:
+General Comment No. 29, can be taken as an authoritative interpretation of derogation during states of emergency.
+There are several key points to note, which can be applied equally to other human rights treaties that provide for derogation:

 - The state of emergency must be publicly proclaimed according to domestic legal requirements, and should also accompanied by notification to other State Parties and (via the UN Secretary General or other body that serves as the technical secretariat of the treaty), explaining why it is necessary.(2)